-You are cordially invited to attend the Annual Meeting of Stockholders of ACELRX PHARMACEUTICALS, INC., a Delaware corporation (the "Company").
-The meeting will be held on Tuesday, June 23, 2015 at 12:00 p.m. local time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of ACELRX PHARMACEUTICALS, INC., a Delaware corporation, or the Company.
+The meeting will be held on Tuesday, June 21, 2016 at 12:00 p.m. local time at our principal office located at 351 Galveston Drive, Redwood City, California 94063 for the following purposes:

-- 1. To elect the Board's three nominees for director, to hold office until the 2018 Annual Meeting of Stockholders. - 2.
-To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2015. - 3.
+- 1. To elect our Board of Director's two nominees for director, to hold office until the 2019 Annual Meeting of Stockholders. - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of OUM & Co.
+LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement. - 4.
 To conduct any other business properly brought before the meeting.